 Children love to play on the beach and are a nice subject.
 Good quality oilpaint: Rowney, Scheveningen, Blockx and Sennelier.

 The fishermen from Bages catch eel and green crab in a bay of the Mediterranean.
-In Collioure near the Spanish border artist-painters like Dérain, Vlaminck, Matisse, Braque and Picasso - called 'Fauves' used to meet around 1900.
+The small town of Collioure is near Bages and near the Spanish border.
+Here around the year 1900 -painters like Dérain, Vlaminck, Matisse, Braque and Picasso used to meet and paint outside.

 Hibernating in Spain was like coming home.
 People appreciate art.
 The weather is a friend or an enemy for a painter.
 I discovered Joachim Mir and love the art of painter Joachim Sorolla.
 They painted outside - away from ateliers they expressed light and color in the open air.